replicatedhq/replicated-docs/docs/intro.md

       <a href="vendor/support-bundle-helm-customizing">Customize support bundles for Helm charts</a>
     </li>
     <li>
-      <a href="vendor/support-bundle-kots-customizing">Customize support bundles for KOTS-only installations</a>
+      <a href="vendor/support-bundle-kots-customizing">Customize support bundles for KOTS installations</a>
     </li>
     <li>
       <a href="vendor/support-host-support-bundles">Customize host support bundles for kURL</a>